-Three additional files were included with those in the sample for which measure RE 12 (assessing quality of care concern) or measure RE 13 (conducting quality of care review) were applicable.
-These additional files were flagged in MIS as having at least one Quality of Care (QOC) concern or review but had not made it into the sample through the random sampling process.
-This brought the total number of files reviewed for RE 12 and RE 13 to 51.
+Eight additional files were included with those in the sample for which measure RE 12 (assessing quality of care concern) or measure RE 13 (conducting quality of care review) were applicable.
+These additional files were flagged in MIS as having at least one Quality of Care (QOC) concern or review occur during the audit timeframe but were not selected through the random sampling process.
+This brought the total number of files reviewed for RE 12 and RE 13 to 45.

-The records in all of these files were reviewed by three practice analysts on the Audit Team, in the Quality Assurance Branch.
+The records in all of these files were reviewed by practice analysts on the Audit Team, in the Quality Assurance Branch.
 The analysts used the RE audit tool to assess the records, record a rating for each measure, and collect categorical and qualitative data and information, as observed in the records.